bevacqua/bureaucracy/readme.markdown

 The `files` parameter expects an array of `File` or a `FileList`, like the ones you can pull from `input.files`, where `input` is an input element of type `file`.

-The files are uploaded using an `uploads` field key.
-Once your API has handled the uplaoded files, a JSON response should be returned.
+The files are uploaded using a default `uploads` field key, but this can be customized using the `fieldKey` options parameter.
+Once your API has handled the uploaded files, a JSON response should be returned.
 The only requirement here is a `results` property that's an array describing the success of each file upload.

 ```json
 {